NATANN-M/NATANN-M/README.md

 - 👋 Hi, I’m @NATANIM MASRESHA
 - 👀 I’m interested in WEB AND BACKEND DEVELOPMENT
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on PROJECTS  THAT MAKE SOLVE PROBLEMS
+- 💞️ I’m looking to collaborate on PROJECTS  THAT  SOLVE PROBLEMS AND MAKE DIFFERENCE
 - 📫 How to reach me ...